nnoromiv/brain-activity-pattern-differences-in-ADHD/README.md

 The goal is to build a predictive model to assist GPs in diagnosing ADHD in children and adolescents, while also predicting the individual’s sex.
 The model will use functional MRI (fMRI) data, socio-demographic information, emotional data, and parenting information.
 The key challenges are:

-1. **Gender-based differences**: ADHD manifests differently in males and females, and females are often underdiagnosed.
+1. **Gender-based differences**: `ADHD` manifests differently in males and females, and females are often under-diagnosed.
 2. **Bias avoidance**: The model must not be biased, especially toward misdiagnosing female patients.
 3. **Explainability**: Due to GDPR requirements, the model must be interpretable (e.g., using SHAP or LIME).